curiousjp/a1111_prompt_kaleidoscope/README.md

 --batch_size 1 --n_iter 1 --steps 20 --prompt '[scenario_tag portrait::-1] solo, solo focus, (1girl:1.50), (sfw:1.50), (clothed:1.50), painting \(object\), (framed image:1.50), (portrait:1.50), front view, straight-on, (watercolor \(medium\):1.50), (short hair:1.40), (spacewalk:1.40), (sportswear:1.40), private club, (red-framed eyewear:0.80), (glasses:0.80), looking at viewer' --width 512 --height 768 --negative_prompt '(nsfw:1.50), (nude:1.50), animal ears, dog ears, cat ears' --cfg_scale 5.5 --seed 1174320052
 ```

 Note the scenario_tag uses a1111's [prompt editing syntax](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#prompt-editing) to allow metadata like `scenario_tag place` to be injected into the prompt (for ease of searching with things like [DiffusionToolkit](https://github.com/RupertAvery/DiffusionToolkit)) without also altering the generation itself.
-Following generation with `hiresfix`, `adetailer` and a stock a1111 quality improving style, the following two images were produced:
+Following generation with `hiresfix`, `adetailer` and a model-appropriate a1111 style, the following two images were produced:

 ![Side by side examples.](README-sample.png)

+## my recommendations
+Despite all of the settings for weight permutation provided, I tend to just fix term weights at one, generating prompts with something like the following: `python promptgen.py --generations 10 --fix_weights 1 --lora_cap 2.0 --crush 1.3 chars/whatever.json`

+However, all the command line arguments were created to address something I wanted at least once, so read on for more information.

 ## command line arguments
 `promptgen` requires at least one json file to serve as the base for the generation (although it could in principle be empty).
 The other command line switches are optional.